Can You Use Macros in Google Sheets in 2024?

 Do Excel Macros Work in Google Sheets?

 If you have added an Excel file to Google Drive or have converted an Excel file into a Google Sheets document, the macros in the Excel file WILL NOT work.
+Remember, these are two different applications made by two different companies.

 While Google Sheets is trying to accommodate a lot of what an existing Excel file can have, there are still some gaps, and they don’t support Excel macros.